The History route is designed to equip all trainees to teach National Curriculum History across key stages 3 and 4 and to A Level.

 Normally candidates will have an honours degree at 2.2 or above in History or in a closely related subject where the content can be demonstrated to be at least 50% History.
 This may be discussed at interview.
 If you are unsure about the suitability of your degree, please contact the course co-ordinator for advice.
 All candidates must have achieved grade C or above in GCSE English and maths.
 Some experience of observation in school and the ability to reflect on this are highly desirable.

 If you meet the entry requirements, you will be invited for an interview at Bognor Regis.
-All successful applicants will have to obtain an Enhanced Disclosure from the Criminal Records Bureau and complete a satisfactory Medical Declaration before commencement of the course.
+All successful applicants will have to obtain clearance from the Disclosure and Barring Service (DBS) and complete a satisfactory Medical Declaration before commencement of the course.

 How am I assessed?